 1. Real-Time Unified Profiles: Agents need instant access to complete customer data — not data siloed across CRM, email platform, e-commerce system, and analytics tools.
 If the agent has to query multiple systems or wait for batch syncs, it can’t operate in real time.

-2. Sub-Second Decisioning: When a customer visits your website, the agent needs to decide within milliseconds whether to show an offer, which offer, and through which channel.
-This requires a real-time profile store optimized for AI access — not a data warehouse built for analytical queries.
+2. Real-Time Inbound Decisioning: When a customer visits your website, an inbound decision — which offer, which channel — must resolve in tens of milliseconds against a pre-computed profile, while the agent’s planning and content generation run in the background loop in seconds.
+Both need a real-time profile store optimized for AI access, not a data warehouse built for analytical queries.

-This is why agentic marketing is most advanced in Agentic CDP platforms like Treasure Data, Braze, and Iterable, which integrate data, decisioning, and activation in a single system with sub-second response times.
+This is why agentic marketing is most advanced on Agentic CDP platforms that unify data, decisioning, and activation in a single system — not on customer engagement platforms that close the loop within their own channels only.

 Agentic Marketing vs. Traditional Marketing Automation